Merritt-Woodwork/merrittwoodwork.com/src/_jobs/cabinetmaker.md

 job-type: full time
 contract: permanent
 description_markdown: >-
-  Purpose of Position:&nbsp; Assemble millwork components, prepare subassemblies, and assemble finished product to package and prepare for complete product shipment.
+  Assemble millwork components, prepare subassemblies, and assemble finished product to package and prepare for complete product shipment.
 Work consists of routine tasks, processes, and performing operations prescribed by drawings, work orders and procedures.
 responsibilities_markdown: >-
   * Required to work with other associates in assembly of millwork and casework